dojoVader/dojovader.github.io/_posts/2024-20-09-Integration-Chrome-extension-with-Firebase.md

 ## Remote Hosted Code (RHC)

 At this point, you have successfully integrated Firebase/Authentication in your project.
 However, you need to be aware of the Chrome Web Store's policy on remote-hosted code.
-The Chrome Web Store forbids remote-hosted code, and the Firebase SDK is a culprit fr RHC.
+The Chrome Web Store forbids remote-hosted code, and the Firebase SDK falls into this category.
+This is because the Firebase SDK loads some of its code from an external source, which is against the Chrome Web Store policy.

 ### How do you detect remote hosted code?